ralphjsmit/filament/docs/03-resources/01-overview.md

 ### Disabling global scopes

 By default, Filament will observe all global scopes that are registered to your model.
-However, this may not be ideal if you wish to access, for example, soft deleted records.
+However, this may not be ideal if you wish to access, for example, soft-deleted records.

 To overcome this, you may override the `getEloquentQuery()` method that Filament uses: